Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Introduction

 \section{Introduction}

-Let $\phi:S^2 \to S^2$ be an orientation preserving branched covering from a topological $2$-sphere to itself.
-Suppose its \emph{post-critical set}
+Suppose that $\phi:S^2 \to S^2$ is an orientation preserving branched covering from a topological $2$-sphere to itself, of topological degree $d>1$.
+A \emph{critical point} of $\phi$ is a point at which $\phi$ is not a local homeomorphism.
+If $x$ is a critical point of $\phi$ then $x$ has a punctured neighborhood on which $\phi$ is an $r$-to$1$ covering map, with $2\le r\le d$.
+In this case the \emph{multiplicity} of $x$ is $(r-1)$; the map $\phi$ has $(2d-2)$ critical points counted with multiplicity.
+Suppose further that the \emph{post-critical set} of $\phi$:

 is finite.
-Then $\phi$ is called \emph{post-critically finite}.
-Thurston \cite{DouadyHubbard1993} introduced a holomorphic \emph{pullback} map $\Th_{\phi}$ induced by $\phi$ on the Teichm\"uller space $\mathcal{T}(S^2,\bP)$ of complex structures on $(S^2,\bP)$; the branched covering $\phi$ is homotopic to a post-critically finite rational function on $\C\P^1$ if and only if $\Th_{\phi}$ has a fixed point.
+Then $\phi$ is called \emph{post-critically finite/ PCF}.
+Thurston \cite{DouadyHubbard1993} introduced a holomorphic \emph{pullback} map $\Th_{\phi}$ induced by $\phi$ on the Teichm\"uller space $\mathcal{T}(S^2,\bP)$ of complex structures on $(S^2,\bP)$; the branched covering $\phi$ is homotopic to a PCF rational function on $\C\P^1$ if and only if $\Th_{\phi}$ has a fixed point.

 Teichm\"uller space $\mathcal{T}(S^2,\bP)$ is a non-algebraic complex manifold but is the universal cover of the algebraic moduli space $\M_{0,\bP}$ of markings of $\C\P^1$ by the set $\bP$.
-In \cite{Koch2013}, Koch introduced algebraic dynamical systems on $\M_{0,\bP}$ that descend from the transcendental Thurston pullback map: Suppose $\phi:(S^2,\bP)\to(S^2,\bP)$ is post-critically finite and satisfies \begin{crit} \begin{enumerate} \item $\bP$ contains a periodic and fully ramified point $p_\infty$ of $\phi$, and \item either every other critical point of $\phi$ is also periodic or there is exactly one other critical point of $\phi$, \end{enumerate} \end{crit} then the inverse of $\Th_{\phi}$ descends to $\M_{0,\bP}$; i.e. there is a meromorphic map $R_{\phi}:\M_{0,\bP}\rat\M_{0,\bP}$ such that the following diagram commutes:
+Koch has introduced algebraic dynamical systems on $\M_{0,\bP}$ that descend from the transcendental Thurston pullback map.
+We say that a critical point $x$ of $\phi$ is \emph{fully ramified} if it has the maximum possible multiplicity of $(d-1)$, i.e. if the local degree of $\phi$ at $x$ equals the global degree of $\phi$.
+We say that $y\in S^2$ is a \emph{periodic} point of $\phi$ if $\exists \ell>0$ such that $\phi^{\ell}(y)=y$; if $\ell$ is chosen to be minimal we say $y$ is periodic of period $\ell$.
+If $\ell=1$, i.e. if $\phi(y)=y$, then $y$ is a fixed point of $\phi$.
+We say $\phi$ is a \emph{topological polynomial} if there is a point on $S^2$ that is fully ramified and fixed.
+Now, suppose $\phi:(S^2,\bP)\to(S^2,\bP)$ is PCF and satisfies: \begin{crit} \begin{enumerate} \item $\bP$ contains a periodic and fully ramified point $p_\infty$ of $\phi$, and \item either every other critical point of $\phi$ is also periodic or there is exactly one other critical point of $\phi$, \end{enumerate} \end{crit} then \cite{Koch2013} the ``inverse" of $\Th_{\phi}$ descends to $\M_{0,\bP}$.
+More precisely, there is a meromorphic map $R_{\phi}:\M_{0,\bP}\rat\M_{0,\bP}$ such that the following diagram commutes: